[Estimated read time: 8 minutes]

 2. Must Visit Louisville Parks

-Frederick Law Olmsted came to Kentucky around the 1890s to take part in the Louisville Park system.
-An architect responsible for creating Central Park in New York.
-Olmsted's vision was to bring nature into the neighborhoods creating some of the best parks in Louisville.
-There are more than 120 public parks in the metro area alone.
+Frederick Law Olmsted came to Kentucky in the 1890s to take part in the Louisville Park system.
+A highly recognized architect responsible for creating Central Park in New York.
+Olmsted's vision was to bring nature into the neighborhoods and it helped create some of the best parks in Louisville.
+In total, there are more than 120 public parks in the Louisville area.

 Here is a glimpse at some of the popular parks in the Louisville area.

-Known for its panoramic views with over 730 acres, a large open-air amphitheater, and even a popular golf course.
-Iroquois Park attracts many visitors from hikers, runners, and cyclist.
+Known for its panoramic views.
+Iroquois Park has over 730 acres, an open-air amphitheater, and a popular golf course.
+Iroquois Park attracts many visitors from hikers, runners, and cyclists.
 Iroquois Park is a great place for family outings and picnics when living in Louisville.
 A park with amazing views throughout the year.

 The Parklands of Floyds Fork

 The Parklands of Floyds Fork has acquired close to 4,000 acres of new parkland.
-Working with the Louisville Metro government and other nonprofit organization, this new park system is rapidly becoming one of the most popular parks in the Louisville metro area.
-The park has many different features, including a dog run, a splash park, canoeing & paddling, mountain biking, playgrounds and much more.
+Working with Louisville Metro and other nonprofit organizations, the new park system has become one of the most popular parks in the area.
+The park has many different features.
+Including a dog run, a splash park, canoeing, mountain biking, playgrounds and much more.

 3. Local Live Entertainment in Louisville

-If you are relocating to Louisville you'll want to be sure and head downtown to experience some of the many different styles of music throughout the city of Louisville.
+If you are relocating to Louisville you'll want to experience some of the live local entertainment.
 There are many different clubs in the city that host live music.
 You will find that there is live entertainment to enjoy almost every night of the week.

 Below is a list of some of the most popular festivals that are held on an annual basis here in the Possibility City.